bmartin5692/bumper/README.md

 ### DNS
 - Configure your DNS server as described above in the [DNS](#dns) section.
 ### Import the Bumper CA Cert
-- E-mail yourself the Bumper CA cert (located at `./certs/CA/cacert.pem`)
+- E-mail yourself the Bumper CA cert (located at `./certs/CA/cacert.crt`) **Note:** Make sure you select the `cacert.crt` file, which is a DER encoded version that will work on either Android or iOS.

 ![Example of emailing CA cert](docs/images/emailcert.png)